 Oman Air – Airbus A330

 Most airlines allow business class passengers to assign a seat at the time of booking.
-Air New Zealand, Emirates, Lufthansa, Singapore Airlines, Virgin Atlantic offer this free of charge.
-British Airways on the other hand charges £60 for an advanced Club World seat assignment (free for BA Gold members).
+The likes of Air New Zealand, Emirates, Lufthansa, SAS, Singapore Airlines, Turkish Airlines, Virgin Atlantic offer this free of charge.
+British Airways on the other hand charges a hefty £60 for an advanced Club World seat assignment (free for BA Gold members).

 Alternatively wait for online check-in – where you can choose a seat for free – but do so as early as possible to get the widest possible seat availability.

-A number of airlines offer business class ticket holders a free limousine transfer at departure, arrival and also if making a stopover.
+A number of airlines offer business class ticket holders a free limousine transfer at departure, arrival and possibly when making a stopover.
 You will need to book the cars in advance, either online or by telephone, depending on the airline.

-Virgin Atlantic – Offers a free chauffeur driven car service for Upper Class fares in revenue booking classes J/C/D/I at 26 airports worldwide.
+Virgin Atlantic – Offers a free chauffeur driven car service for Upper Class fares in revenue booking classes J/C/D at over 30 airports worldwide.
 Award bookings are not valid though you can use 17,500 additional Flying Club miles to book a transfer.
-Ranges are London/Manchester (75 miles), New York/Los Angeles (75 miles), Johannesburg/Cape Town (55 miles), Dubai (anywhere in UAE).
+The mileage range is generally 75 miles from the airport with a few exceptions.
+Upper Class transfers must be booked within 12 hours of departure.

 Virgin Australia – Offers a complimentary limousine service for some business class passengers on international long-haul flights.
-Eligible fare classes (revenue-only) are J/C/D/I/Z on flights to/from UAE; J/C on flights to/from US.
+Eligible fare classes (revenue-only) are F/A/J/C on flights to/from UAE and fare classes J/C on flights to/from US.
 Limo ranges are Australia (60km), US (50 miles) and anywhere in UAE.
 Book up to 24 hours in advance.

-Note that the likes of British Airways, Cathay Pacific, Air France, Singapore Airlines and Qatar Airways do not offer a complimentary limousine transfer for premium passengers.
+Note that Air France, British Airways, Cathay Pacific, Lufthansa, Qatar Airways and Singapore Airlines do not offer a complimentary limousine transfer for business class passengers.